fontlabcom/getgo-fonts/docs/zotosans-avestan.md

 ---

-## Coto Sans Avestan
+## Zoto Sans Avestan

-Coto Sans Avestan is a design for the Avestan script.
+Zoto Sans Avestan is a design for the Avestan script.

 It contains 73 glyphs and 1 OpenType features, and supports 70 characters from the Unicode blocks: Avestan.